General Provisions and Procedures

 - Copies of final correspondence, if the dispute is resolved or not, must be sent to the parties and the Staff Liaison for the NHBA DRC, and the matter will be closed.

 - If a party to the dispute refuses to participate in good faith in the dispute resolution process, parties and Staff Liaison for the NHBA DRC will be notified and the matter will be closed.

 - Referrals from the Dispute Resolution Committee may be made to any other program within the Bar Association or other appropriate entities.

-Disputes which appear to raise an ethical violation will be returned to the parties with a letter advising them to consult with the New Hampshire Supreme Court Attorney Discipline System.
+Disputes which appear to raise an ethical dispute will be returned to the parties with a letter.

 - The mediation process should be completed within 90 days from the date of the letter assigning the dispute to the assigned volunteer committee member.

 - The assigned volunteer committee member shall request such additional information from the parties as may be necessary to promote an understanding of the issues by the parties and produce a meaningful compromise and voluntary resolution of the dispute.

 - The assigned volunteer committee member may use the person’s signed release to obtain the attorney’s complete file whenever examination of the file would be helpful, but examination of the attorney’s file is not a mandatory procedure.
 Use of the client’s release form is a matter reserved to the sound discretion of the assigned committee member.

 - The assigned volunteer committee member shall strive to effectuate a voluntary settlement of the dispute with the parties’ consent.

 - The assigned volunteer committee member will destroy all materials after 60 days of concluding the mediation process.